2023-24 College Basketball Hot Seat: High-Major Coaches on the Hot Seat

-Fifty-eight Division-I men’s basketball teams will open the 2023-24 season with a first-year head coach.
+Fifty-eight Division I men’s basketball teams opened the 2023-24 season with a first-year head coach.
 That includes 11 high-major programs as the coaching carousel continued its ferocious pace with at least 55 total changes for the third straight year.

 Which high-major programs might open the 2024-25 season with a new coach?